CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 Alt text is supplied per image with repeatable `--alt-text` flags (the count must match `--image`), and the `alt` field is always present — an empty string when no alt text is given, as the lexicon requires.
+Each string is capped at 2,000 characters; the lexicon itself sets no `maxLength` on `alt`, so this simply mirrors the official composer.
 As with the original, stripping EXIF metadata before upload remains the client's responsibility.

+All four images are read and validated *before* the first blob is uploaded, so a typo in the fourth filename fails the post without leaving three orphaned blobs behind.

 The upload itself is unchanged in principle: bytes go to `com.atproto.repo.uploadBlob`, and the returned `blob` object is embedded in